A look at Naomi Osaka's net worth, earnings, endorsements and more

 Even though she has been in the international tennis landscape for over a decade, the Japanese player had her breakthrough moment in 2018 when she won the US Open at Flushing Meadows against none other than the greatest tennis legend of the 21st century, Serena Williams.
 Since then, Naomi Osaka has won three more Grand Slam titles (another US Open title and two Australian Open crowns) as she made her way to the top of the world rankings.

 It is not just the glittering silverware and the ranking points that these tournaments offer Osaka, for they all come with hefty payouts as well.
-For her first Grand Slam win at the 2018 US Open, the ace tennis player won a staggering USD 3.8 million.
-Osaka won around USD 2.8 million and USD 1.6 million at the 2019 and 2021 Australian Open, respectively, besides winning around USD 3 million in the 2020 US Open.
+For her first Grand Slam win at the 2018 US Open, the ace tennis player won a staggering USD 3.8 million (INR 315.4 crores).
+Osaka won around USD 2.8 million (INR 232.4 crores) and USD 1.6 million (INR 132.8 crores) at the 2019 and 2021 Australian Open, respectively, besides winning around USD 3 million (INR 249 crores) in the 2020 US Open.

-Overall, Osaka has reportedly won over USD 20 million in prize money across all the tournaments she has contested in, to date.
+Overall, Osaka has reportedly won over USD 20 million (INR 929.6 crores) in prize money across all the tournaments she has contested in, to date.

 A look at all of Naomi Osaka’s luxury assets

-In 2022, Osaka expanded her real-estate investment portfolio when she bought Nick and Vanessa Lachey’s former mansion in Los Angeles, California for USD 6.3 million.
+In 2022, Osaka expanded her real-estate investment portfolio when she bought Nick and Vanessa Lachey’s former mansion in Los Angeles, California for USD 6.3 million (INR 521.9 crores).

 Following her win at the 2018 US Open, Japanese multinational automobile manufacturer Nissan signed her as a brand ambassador and gifted her a Nissan GT-R NISMO.